s-pehlivan/case-hyper-technology/README.md

 - Categories: GET: /categories

 ## Features
-- Dynamic Product Listings – Products are fetched from the API and displayed in real-time.
+- **Dynamic Product Listings** – Products are fetched from the API and displayed in real-time.
-- Interactive Product Cards – Clickable product cards provide quick access to detailed product pages.
+- **Interactive Product Cards** – Clickable product cards provide quick access to detailed product pages.
--  Cart Management – Users can add products to their cart and view cart contents seamlessly.
+- **Cart Management** – Users can add products to their cart and view cart contents seamlessly.
+- **Pagination Support** – Products are displayed in paginated views for better performance and usability.
--  Category-Based Filtering – Users can filter products based on categories for a more refined shopping experience.
+- **Category-Based Filtering** – Users can filter products based on categories for a more refined shopping experience.

 ## Setup
 To run this project locally, follow these steps: